 Camera not level.

-Here is the same photo taken correctly.
-Horizontal, equal distance between floor and ceiling, level phone, not tilted forward or backwards.
+Here is the same photo is taken correctly—horizontal, equal distance between floor and ceiling, level phone, not tilted forward or backward.

 4. The new iPhones have 3 lens options and I suggest using the .5 focal length if you have this feature.
 The wider, the better as it shows more of the room and makes a space feel larger.
 If you don’t have this option, stand as far into the corner of a room as possible and use your widest lens option.